AkshayaJeyaram/TennisReinforcementLearning/README.md

 pip install -r requirements.txt
 ```

-Note: If you are on windows and you get the error "Could not find a version that satisfies the requirement torch==0.4.0 (from unityagents==0.4.0)" occurs, refer to duhgrando's answer on this thread:
+Note: If you are on Windows and you get the error "Could not find a version that satisfies the requirement torch==0.4.0 (from unityagents==0.4.0)" occurs, refer to duhgrando's answer on this thread:
 https://github.com/udacity/deep-reinforcement-learning/issues/13

 # 4. Set Up Unity Environment